mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 A list of all unspent outputs will appear, along with a menu allowing you to sort the outputs by four criteria: transaction ID, address, amount and transaction age.
 Your overall balance in BTC appears at the top of the screen.
-The list may be viewed in a pager or printed to file.
+The list may optionally be viewed in a pager or printed to file.
 For a wallet with ten unspent outputs, the display might look something like this:

 		UNSPENT OUTPUTS (sort order: reverse amount)  Total BTC: 39.72 Num  TX id  Vout    Address                            Amount (BTC)  Age(days)